-- a change in student status, including academic or disciplinary sanctions. - failure to attend classes. - failure to remain a degree seeking student. - failure to make payment of required charges by announced deadlines. - failure to comply with state or federal laws, rules and regulations as described in the Student Handbook, Residence Hall Policies & Procedures Handbook, this agreement and/or terms, or any other published rules and regulations of the university. - failure to admit an officer or agent of the university for reasonable inspection of the room for health, safety, sanitation standards. - failure to comply with the directions or order issued by any officer or agent of the university. - possession, sale or use of drugs or misuse/abuse of prescribed medicines - tampering with life safety equipment or otherwise endangering the safety and/or security of other residents Should this agreement be terminated, the student will be required to vacate the residence hall immediately unless an
+- a change in student status, including academic or disciplinary sanctions - failure to attend classes - failure to remain a degree seeking student - failure to make payment of required charges by announced deadlines - failure to comply with state or federal laws residence hall policies and regulations - rules and regulations as described in the Student Handbook, Residence Hall Policies & Procedures Handbook, this agreement and/or terms, or any other published rules and regulations of the university - failure to admit to an officer or agent of the university for reasonable inspection of the room for health, safety, sanitation standards - failure to comply with the directions or order issued by any officer of the university - possession, sale or use of illegal drugs or misuse/abuse of prescribed medicines. - tampering with life safety equipment or otherwise endangering the safety and/or security of other residents - failure to occupy (as defined by this agreement) the assigned space before the established deadlines for each semester.

-Should this agreement be terminated, the student will be required to vacate the residence hall immediately unless an extension in writing is given which will not exceed 48 hours from the Executive Director of Housing & Residential Services or designee of the department.
-In the event the student does not vacate within the allowed time period, the room lock will be changed at the student's expense.
-Any property of the student remaining in the residence hall room or building will be addressed according to the Abandoned Property Process available in the Housing Policies & Procedures.
+Should this agreement be terminated, the student will be required to vacate the residence hall immediately unless an extension in writing is given which will not exceed 72 hours from the Director of Housing & Residential Services/designee of the department.
+In the event the student does not vacate within the allowed time period the room lock will be changed at the student's expense.
+Any property of the student remaining in the residence hall room or building will be addressed according to the Abandoned Property Process.

-Termination for any of the above conditions will result in the student being liable for all charges assessed during the term of this agreement and will not receive any refund for current semester room and board fees, forfeiture of their reservation/ Housingdeposit, being financially responsible for any room damages and unreturned keys and be required to properly check-out as directed.
+Termination for any of the above conditions will result in the student being liable for all charges assessed during the term of this agreement and will not receive any refund for current semester room and board fees, forfeiture of their reservation/ security deposit, being financially responsible for any room damages and unreturned keys, and be required to properly check-out as directed.

-7. OCCUPANCY AGREEMENT RELEASES AND CANCELLATIONS
+VI.
+OCCUPANCY AGREEMENT RELEASES AND CANCELLATIONS